John Walker Lindh: Release

-On May 23, 2019, Lindh was released early for good behavior from the Terre Haute, Indiana federal prison prior to the end of his twenty-year sentence, although he accepted several probation requirements due to his continued support of Islamist ideology.
+On May 23, 2019, Lindh was released early for good behavior from the Terre Haute, Indiana, federal prison prior to the end of his twenty-year sentence, although he accepted several probation requirements due to his continued support of Islamist ideology.
 These requirements included a ban from internet use and contact with fellow extremists.
 The probation lasted for the remaining three years of his sentence.
+President Donald Trump and Secretary of State Mike Pompeo were among many who criticized the release but Trump said: "From a legal standpoint, there's nothing we're allowed to do."

+In 2021, Lindh was observed by the FBI in several meetings with Ali Shukri Amin, who had recently been released from prison after being convicted in 2015 for conspiracy to provide material support for terrorism for his support for ISIL.
+This could have constituted a violation of the terms of Lindh's parole, which prohibited communication with other extremists, however, federal prosecutors chose not to pursue it.
+However, Amin was cited for violation of the terms of his release and sent back to prison.